Public begins students’ health screenings

 “The benefits of having this screening is we are able to get other information such as each child medical history, family medical history as well as having a school health record that starts at that point and continues throughout their school life in the Cayman Islands.”
 Says nurse Suzette Charlery.

-From now until August 17th, they’ll also be available at the public health department at the Cayman islands hospital from August 20th through the 31st.
+From now until August 17th, they’ll also be available at the public health department at the Cayman Islands Hospital from August 20th through the 31st.
 Completed forms from private physicians should be submitted to the public health department weekdays before 8:30 am and 4:30 pm, those in Cayman Brac can call the public health nurse at faith hospital on 948-2243.

 Add Comment